-If a contract is for a number of years what happens if the contractor doesn't perform well, do they keep getting the work?

-The contract will say that if works or services are not delivered or are not value for money, we may end the contract.
+What happens if the contractor doesn't perform well, do they keep getting the work?
+The contract will say that if works or services are not delivered in accordance with the contract requirements, we may end the contract.

 You say this is a legal consultation, are you now going to add legal costs to my service charges?